BigJuan12/The-Chase-data-analysis/README.md

   </tr>
 </table>

-he scatter plots demonstrate a generally positive relationship between the model’s predicted target and both average cash builder and number of contestants.
+The scatter plots demonstrate a generally positive relationship between the model’s predicted target and both average cash builder and number of contestants.
 There is noticeably greater variation in predictions across different values of num_made_it, which is consistent with this feature having lower predictive importance compared to average cash builder.

 ### Testing model on theoretical teams